Saint Irenaeus, Bishop and Martyr

-With the dead bishop’s mutilated remains tossed into the river, Irenaeus was chosen as his replacement.
-He would remain the bishop of Lyon until his death.
-It was in this way that the tragic end of some lifted up others.
+With the dead bishop Pothinus’ mutilated remains tossed into the river, Irenaeus was chosen as his replacement.
+He would remain the Bishop of Lyon until his death.
+It was in this way that the tragic end of some raised others to prominence.
 As the first generation of Christians in Gaul retreated from history, the great Saint Irenaeus, the most important theologian of the late second century, emerged.
 Copies of Saint Irenaeus’ most important works survived through the ages, likely due to their fame and importance, and are now irreplaceable texts for understanding the mind of an early Church thinker on a number of matters.

 Irenaeus was from Asia Minor and a disciple of Saint Polycarp, a martyr-bishop of Smyrna, who was himself a disciple of Saint John the Evangelist.
 The voice of Saint Irenaeus is, then, the very last, remote echo of the age of the Apostles.
 Similar to those of Saint Justin Martyr, Irenaeus’ writings astonish in proving just how early the Church developed a fully Catholic theology.

 On Pope Saint John Paul II’s third pastoral visit to France, in October 1986, his very first stop was the Sanctuary of the Three Gauls in Lyon.
-Excavated and opened to the public in the mid twentieth century, it rests largely unknown, a ruin, in a residential neighborhood.
-Before dignitaries and a large crowd, the Pope prostrated himself and kissed the site where the martyrs of Lyon died so many centuries before.
-Saint Irenaeus may have been looking on from the stone benches that fateful day in 177 A.D., and observing from heaven in 1986.
-The blood of those forgotten martyrs watered the seed that flowered into the great saint we commemorate today.
+Excavated and opened to the public in the mid-twentieth century, it rests largely unknown, a ruin, in a residential neighborhood.
+Before dignitaries and a large crowd, the Pope prostrated himself and kissed the site where the many martyrs of Lyon died so many centuries before.
+Saint Irenaeus may have been looking on from the stone benches that fateful day in 177 A.D. when his co-religionists were murdered.
+The blood of those forgotten martyrs watered the seed that later flowered into the great saint we commemorate today.

 Saint Irenaeus, may your intercession strengthen our wills, enlighten our minds, and deepen our trust.
 Like you, we want to be loyal sons and daughters of God, and loyal, educated, and faithful members of His Church.
 Help us to fulfill our loftiest and our most noble goals.